Develop Smart Home Skills for Multiple Languages

 - North America:

-Provide the ARN numbers for Your Skill in the Developer Portal
+Provide the ARN numbers for Your Skill in the Developer Console

-Add the ARN number for each geographic region to the configuration page in the developer portal.
+Add the ARN number for each geographic region to the Build page in the developer console.
 To enable this:

-- In the Developer Portal, select the skill and click a language tab.
+- In the Developer Console, select the skill and click the Build tab.

-- Choose Yes for Provide geographical region endpoints? and choose the regions that apply, such as Europe.
+- Choose the geographic regions that apply, such as Europe, India.

-- Enter the ARN for the Lambda endpoints in the text boxes provided.
-See the table in the Deploy Your Lambda Function… section for the association between the skill language, endpoint region and region that Lambda function must be hosted.
+- Enter the ARN or the Lambda endpoints in the text boxes provided.
+See the table in the Deploy Your Lambda Function section for the association between the skill language, endpoint region and region that Lambda function must be hosted.

 - If your skill only supports one language/region, provide the same ARN for the default ARN and the selected regional ARN.